BioJulia/PopGen.jl/docs/io/delimited.md

 :::

 ## Writing to a delimited file
-All file writing options can be performed using `write_to()`, which calls `delimited` when writing to a delimited file.
+All file writing options can be performed using `PopGen.write()`, which calls `delimited` when writing to a delimited file.
 ```julia
 delimited(data::PopData; filename::String, delim::String = ",", digits::Integer = 3, format::String = "wide", miss::Int = 0)
 ```